 - FDA Approved Diagnosis - See Program Website for Details

 - Must reside and receive treatment in US

 - *Patients must have health insurance and their insurance must cover the qualifying medication for which they seek assistance.
 Call for most recent medications as the list is subject to change and the medication for which you are seeking assistance must treat the disease directly.
 Note: All new enrollment is now done electronically or over the phone.
 Contact program for details.

 - FDA-approved diagnosis

-- Qualified individuals with Lysosomal Storage Disorders (Gaucher Disease, Fabry Disease, MPS1 and Pompe Disease) whose physicians have recommended treatment may be eligible for this program.
+- Resources for HEALTHCARE PROFESSIONALS ONLY.
+Qualified individuals with Lysosomal Storage Disorders (Gaucher Disease, Fabry Disease, MPS1 and Pompe Disease) whose physicians have recommended treatment may be eligible for this program.
 This is considered a temporary funding program.
 Patients and their families are expected to continue exploring alternative resources with the assistance of a Sanofi Genzyme case manager.

 More about Cerezyme (imiglucerase)